johnmcfarlane/papers/c++/error-handling.md

 Why?

-Firstly, it's simpler to focus on one side of the contract and apply the findings to the other side later on.
+Firstly, it's simpler to focus in on one side of the contract.
 Secondly, the user is typically the less experienced and more error-prone of the two parties.
 Therefore, violation by the user is more common.